GeorgeDavis-Ibexlabs/publish-sarif-to-jira/DOCKER.md

 1. Use rich-text (Atlassian Document Format) in JIRA Issue description

     > **Note**: This feature is gated with the config parameter `use_atlassian_document_format` in the config.json file.
 Set to true to use this feature.
-    :warning: **Bug**: Atlassian does not accept ADF rich-text formatted description, rather dumps JSON in the issue description.
+    **Bug**: Atlassian does not accept ADF rich-text formatted description, rather dumps JSON in the issue description.
 Needs triage and bug fix.

 2. Create sub-tasks instead of multi-lines in the JIRA Issue description